Sexual Orientation and Gender Identity (SOGI)

 A desktop study entitled “Young People’s Initiatives to Address Homophobic and Transphobic Hate Speech” was conducted in the spring of 2014.
 It maps out a number of initiatives that successfully involve youth (including from within and beyond the lesbian, gay, bisexual, trans, queer and intersex (LGBTQI) community) addressing homophobic and transphobic hate speech.

-The campaign has run action days raising awareness of the devastating impact of homophobic and transphobic hate speech in 2013 and 2014 and collects hate speech reports on the site "Hate Speech Watch".
+The campaign has run action days raising awareness of the devastating impact of homophobic and transphobic hate speech in 2013 and 2014 and collects hate speech reports on the "Hate Speech Watch".

 IGLYO has published a range of guidelines and toolkits that have benefitted from and contribute to the campaign and programme of the Youth Department, including: